-A handy way of finding and deleting the apps that are taking up the most space is to go to Settings > General > Storage & iCloud Usage, then tap Manage Storage in the first section (STORAGE, rather than ICLOUD).
-Wait for the apps to appear under storage (it can take a few seconds for them to appear).
+A handy way of finding and deleting the apps that are taking up the most space is to go to Settings > General > iPhone Storage (in older versions of iOS, go to General > Storage & iCloud Usage, then tap Manage Storage in the first section).

 Delete app data you don't need

-To look deeper into the storage space being taken up by apps, look again at Settings > General > Storage & iCloud Usage > Manage Storage and click on the arrow beside one of the apps listed there.
+To look deeper into the storage being taken up by apps, look again at Settings > General > iPhone Storage and click on the arrow beside one of the apps listed there.
 This way you can see how much data is used by the app itself, and how much additional space is being used by documents and data.